-The WIA program is a federal program of assistance designed to assist individuals facing employment barriers, economic disadvantages or additional school training to secure productive employment.
+The WIOA program is a federal program of assistance designed to assist individuals facing employment barriers, economic disadvantages or additional school training to secure productive employment.
 In order to qualify for the program, a student must be unemployed or underemployed and economically disadvantaged.
-Review WIA assistance programs at www.cdsaok.org The term "economically disadvantaged" is defined as follows.
+Review WIOA assistance programs at www.OKJobMatch.com The term "economically disadvantaged" is defined as follows.

-- Receives welfare payments. - ☑ Has a total family income for the 12-month period prior to application in family size that does not exceed the poverty level determined in accordance with criteria established by the Office of Management and Budget.
+Receives welfare payments.

+☑ Has a total family income for the 12-month period prior to application in family size that does not exceed the poverty level determined in accordance with criteria established by the Office of Management and Budget.

 Eligibility is determined by the Workforce Investment Act Office.
+Students must secure WIOA eligibility before enrollment with Meridian.